Predictive Coding In a Regulatory Investigation

 Our subject matter experts reviewed the sample and seed sets of the data population to build the predictive model.
-This model was built by harnessing targeted Boolean searches, relationship analysers, and concept and lexicon searches and backing it with a unified strategy – to rapidly identify critical documents while defensibly excluding non-relevant documents.
+This model was built by harnessing targeted Boolean searches, relationship analyzers, and concept and lexicon searches and backing it with a unified strategy – to rapidly identify critical documents while defensibly excluding non-relevant documents.
 In addition to these targeted searches, we layered additional analytics tools such as near-duping technologies over the predictive model.

 We ran the model over the entire dataset.
-Afterwards we first analysed the results in the 90 -100 range, highest probability of relevance, of the tiers created by the predictive model.
+Afterwards we first analyzed the results in the 90 -100 range, highest probability of relevance, of the tiers created by the predictive model.
 This yielded approximately 150k documents to use as the base review population.

 - As a result of leveraging the predictive model, the review lasted only 4 weeks and utilized only a fraction of the resources than if there had been no predictive analysis.

 - The client was able to meet all regulator requests.
-The regulators constantly expanded the scope of the inquiry but Clutch was able to seamlessly incorporate the additional custodians into the investigation.
+The regulators constantly expanded the scope of the inquiry but Morae was able to seamlessly incorporate the additional custodians into the investigation.
 The material delivered to the client was assessed by the client and outside counsel prior to production to the regulator and deemed to be of the highest quality.

 - Had the review been conducted on the basis of search terms, assuming a 25% search term hit rate, then the population for review would have been 3.4 million documents.
-Instead, leveraging the predictive model, 150,000 documents were reviewed i.e. 95% fewer.
+Instead, leveraging the predictive model, 150,000 documents were reviewed (i.e. 95% fewer).

 - As a direct result of the deployment of predictive coding and other analytical tools, we were able achieve cost savings of up to $3m.